keng404/ica_nextflow_demos/phoenix/phoenix_port.notes.md

 # Concept 3: minor updates to pipeline code so that it works for ICA

 - Finding executable scripts bundled with your nextflow pipeline and ensuring that the path to these files is accurate so that your pipeline can find them
 - Convert any underlying process in your pipeline from local executor to docker mode.
 This is because at run time, your pipeline scripts are run with a minimal ubuntu docker image.
 You are also non-root.
 So any underlying assumptions of what binaries/libraries are on your current compute server might not be present in this ubuntu image.
-So another docker image will be specified and any reference to local executor will be removed for the ICA-confvured version.
+So another docker image will be specified and any reference to local executor will be removed for the ICA-configured version.

 # Concept 4: cdc-gov/phoenix pipeline-specific modification(s)